Baisen Oolongcha by Yamaguchi san

 Notes For This Particular Tea:

 This baisen oolongcha has been roasted from oolongcha materials, and this combination of processing steps is extremely rare.
-The cultivars used are Seishin Oolong, Sayamakaori, and Tsuyuhikari.
 It is a creation of the producer Yamaguchi san who is based Hoshinomura in Fukuoka prefecture.
-He is one of only around 26 tenth grade tea masters in the whole of Japan, and he was the youngest to achieve that rank at that time.
+He is one of only around 27 tenth grade tea masters in the whole of Japan, and he still holds the record for being the youngest to achieve the tenth and highest rank.
 We are proud to be able to work with him, and visit him each and every time we go to Japan.
+The cultivars used were Seishin Oolong, Sayamakaori, and Tsuyuhikari in the first year of release, but now Tsuyuhikari has been replaced by two cultivars - Izumi and Asahi.
+The Asahi is from the tea field of a now retired tea farmer who had no one to take over his land, and so Yamaguchi san decided to take over it.
+Asahi is a demanding cultivar to grow for steamed tea, so Yamaguchi san decided to process the tea as oolongcha and include it in the new baisen oolong recipe.
+He said that it is probably one of it not the only oolong asahi in existence!
+Yamaguchi san’s concept for this tea was to create a tea that was both familiar and unfamiliar to a Japanese palate, and one that pairs well with food.
+The balance between the roasted flavours and the lightly oxidised flavours is so delicate, and to achieve such a delicious balance demonstrates Yamaguchi san’s expert palate and mastery of flavour blending.

-Yamaguchi san’s concept was to create a tea that was both familiar and unfamiliar to a Japanese palate, and one that pairs well with food.
-We were lucky enough to taste this tea last year during the testing stages before it was officially released.
+We were lucky enough to taste this tea during the testing stages before it was officially released in 2024, as well as the new cultivar recipe in 2025.
 Thank you Yamaguchi san!
 The photos on this page are from our visit in November 2023 when Yamaguchi san was still experimenting and prepared this tea (in it’s early stages of development) for us to try!

 Please experiment when brewing this tea to find your personal preference.
 A good starting point is listed below.